GitLab Event Collector

 Supported Cortex XSOAR versions: 6.8.0 and later.

-An event collector for Gitlab audit events using Gitlab's API.
+An event collector for GitLab audit events using Gitlab's API.

 Audit events API documentation